kunakl07/Backend-of-Active-Learning/src/preprocessing_script/README.md

 The preprocessing script is used convert the audio files into spectrograms containing calls and no calls.
+The spectrogram type is specified by the user

 These are the different types of spectrograms that the user could plot with the help of given commands!
 <table border="0">